An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Summary and Conclusion

 \section{Summary and Conclusion}

 Estimation of the covariance matrix is encountered in many statistical problems and has received much attention recently.
-The usual estimator, sample covariance matrix, is consistent when the dimension of the covariance matrix ($p$) is small compared to the sample size ($n$).
-However, when $p$ is comparable to $n$ or even greater, the sample covariance matrix is a poor and ill-conditioned estimator primarily due to an overspread eigenspectrum.
-Several estimators have been considered in the literature for such scenarios, some of which are asymptotically optimal with respect to certain loss functions and others are derived under strong structural assumptions on the covariance matrix (e.g., sparsity).
+When $p$ is comparable to $n$ or even greater, the sample covariance matrix is a poor and ill-conditioned estimator primarily due to an overspread eigenspectrum.
+Several alternative estimators have been considered in the literature for such scenarios, some of which are asymptotically optimal with respect to certain loss functions and others are derived under strong structural assumptions on the covariance matrix (e.g., sparsity).
 Often, estimators are valid in the regime in which both $n$ and $p$ go to infinity in such a way that their ratio is finite.